Image

 Convicted felons are barredConvicted felons in Missouri are barred from owning weapons, running for public office, or serving on juries.
 They must often disclose their criminal status on job or housing applications, which can make rebuilding their lives extremely difficult.

-Understanding Misdemeanor Charges in Caldwell County, MO
+Misdemeanor Classifications and Penalties in Caldwell County, MO

 Not all criminal charges are felonies, but even a misdemeanor in Missouri can have serious consequences if it’s not properly addressed.
 Misdemeanors are classified into four categories, each with different potential penalties: